 The MR&T Project reduces flood risk in the 36,000 square-mile Lower Mississippi River Alluvial Valley.
 It is the world's largest flood risk management project.
-The project features are designed to control a project design flood, which is the largest flood that has a reasonable probability of occurrence.
+The project features are designed to control a project design flood, which is the greatest flood with a reasonable chance of occurrence.
 It is a flood larger than the record floods of 1927 and 2011.
 Below the confluence with the Ohio River near Cairo, the project flood is estimated at 2,360,000 cfs.
-Following major high water events like that one, the design flood is reviewed to assess its adequacy and determine if there is a need to review the design flowline.
+Following major high water events like the 2011 event, the design flood is reviewed to assess its adequacy and determine if there is a need to review the design flowline.